michelem09/wassup/README.md

 ### IMPORTANT NOTICES
 * Wassup is compatible with Wordpress 4.0+ and PHP 5.2+
 * To run Wassup with Wordpress 2.2 - 3.9 or with PHP 4.3 - 5.1, you must install the full copy of Wassup with backward-compatibility feature available at [http://github.com/michelem09/wassup/](http://github.com/michelem09/wassup/)
-* WassUp is incompatible with static page caching plugins such as "WP Super-Cache"
+* WassUp is incompatible with static html caching plugins such as "WP Super-Cache"
 * &sup1;WassUp is NOT a security plugin.
 It does not block unwanted visitors nor protect your site from malware attempts.
 You need a separate security plugin for that

 ## Screenshots